 Can You Hurt People During Mania?
 Does A Bipolar Person Know Right From Wrong?

-By Sarah Fader
+By: Sarah Fader

-Reviewer Stephanie Beebe, MSW, LISW-S
+Medically Reviewed By: Stephanie Beebe, MSW, LISW-S

 Understanding Bipolar Disorder

 Bipolar disorder is a mood disorder that affects as many as 2.8% of adults in the United States in a given year.
 People with bipolar disorder experience psychological cycles that alternate between mania (“high” periods) and depression (“low” periods).
 When a person experiences mania, they typically have excess energy, don't need much sleep, and have many ideas.
 Mania can be exhausting, but it can come with feelings of near-invincibility.
 During a manic period, a person might engage in problematic behaviors such as impulsive spending, gambling, substance use, and high-risk sexual activity.